nine7nine/FSThost-pkgbuild/README.md

 this kernel runs very well, for my purposes.

 i also only 'loosely' follow Arch kernel updates.
-I don't need to chase updates and i need a consistent system for testing changes - rolling can introduce regressions or other issues, so I'm sticking with 5.6.x for a short-while, while i hack on wine a bit more. but I will update, obviously. (linux 5.8?).
+I don't need to chase updates and i need a consistent system for testing changes - rolling can introduce regressions or other issues.
+So i tend to bump the kernel packages as i see fit / after some testing.
 _____
 # Wine-NSPA; wine geared for proaudio. (*WIP*/alpha)